 - 1. Place the device components in the automated washer. - 2.
 Perform the automated cycle per instructions in the table below. - 3.
-Visually inspect the device; it should be clean, dry and residue-free. - 4.
-Reassemble device(s), if applicable, following instructions in the surgical technique manual.
+Visually inspect the device.
+It should be clean, dry and residue-free. - 4.
+Reassemble instruments, if applicable, following instructions in the surgical technique manual.